 - An efficient and adequately regulated secondary market is essential to providing affordable mortgages to consumers.
-The secondary market, where mortgages are securitized, is an important and reliable source of capital for lenders of all sizes and therefore for consumers.
+The secondary market, where mortgages are securitized, is an important and reliable source of capital for lenders and therefore for consumers.
 Without a secondary market, mortgage interest rates would be unnecessarily higher and unaffordable for many Americans.
-In addition, a poorly functioning secondary market will impede both recovery in housing sector and the overall economy. - The old GSE system with private profits and taxpayer loss must be replaced.
+In addition, a poorly functioning secondary market will impede both recovery in housing sector and the overall economy. - A new GSE system should be established.
 The current GSEs (Fannie Mae and Freddie Mac) should be replaced with government-chartered authority(s) that are subject to sufficient regulations on product, revenue generation and usage, and retained portfolio practices in a way that ensures they can accomplish their mission to support long-term mortgage financing and protect the taxpayer. - Reforms should ensure a strong, efficient financing environment for homeownership and rental housing.
 The mission of the new authority(s) must include increasing sustainable homeownership, providing access to mortgage financing and refinancing for consumers who have demonstrated the ability to sustain homeownership.
 Creditworthy consumers require a steady flow of mortgage funding that, even during economic downturns, will continue to be available as insured by an explicit government guarantee. - The government must clearly, and explicitly, offer a guarantee of mortgage instruments facilitated by the authority(s) that meet the Qualified Mortgage (QM) standards.
-This is essential to ensure qualified, ereditworthy properly underwritten borrowers have access to affordable mortgage credit.
+This is essential to ensure qualified, creditworthy borrowers have access to affordable mortgage credit.
 Without government backing, consumers will pay much higher mortgage interest rates and mortgages may at times not be readily available at all-as happened in jumbo and commercial real estate loans.
-Taxpayer risk would be mitigated through the use of mortgage insurance or another form of robust credit enhancement on loan products with a loan-to-value ratio higher than 80 percent, or through other fees paid to the government. - The new authority(s) should guarantee or insure a wide range of safe, reliable mortgage products.
-These mortgage products include fixed rate loans such as the 15-year and 30-year fixed rate-loans mortgage, traditional adjustable-rate mortgages (ARMs), and other products that have stood the test of time and for support the public mission and with which American homeowners have demonstrated a strong "ability to repay." - Provide a self-sufficient mechanism whereby safe, sound, transparent, and insured Mortgage Backed Securities (MBS) may be packaged and sold.
+Taxpayer risk would be mitigated through the use of mortgage insurance on loan products with a loan-to-value ratio higher than 80 percent, or through other fees paid to the government. - The new authority(s) should guarantee or insure a wide range of safe, reliable mortgage products.
+These mortgage products include 15-year and 30-year fixed rate loans, traditional adjustable-rate mortgages (ARMs), and other products that have stood the test of time and for which American homeowners have demonstrated a strong "ability to repay." - Provide a self-sufficient mechanism whereby safe, sound, transparent, and insured Mortgage Backed Securities (MBS) may be packaged and sold.
 There must be an option for an explicit government guarantee or insurance for all offered MBS within the secondary mortgage market.
-Furthermore, the guarantee should extend to other operations of the authorities that are required to provide equal access to lenders of all sizes and to fulfill the public mission.
-The creation of a "utility(s)" facility is needed to receive, package, sell and guarantee MBS.
+The creation of an authority is needed to receive, package, sell and guarantee MBS.
 The authority(s) should operate with similar insurance and enforcement components as the FDIC.
 This option must minimize taxpayer exposure.